rdiankov/emacs-config/README.rst

   C-u 0 M-x byte-recompile-directory

-Warning: This repository holds the emacs configuration I used everyday for my computer systems.
+Warning: This repository holds the emacs configuration I used everyday for my computer systems (Ubuntu 10.04/12.04, Debian).
 It is not meant to be cross-platform or supported on old systems.